equinor/vscode-septic/README.md

 -   Multi-level folding
 -   Renaming of (Sopc)Xvrs
 -   Completion
-    -   Suggest Xvrs when creating identifier for SopcXvrs (vice versa)
+    -   Suggest relevant Xvrs when writing identifiers for objects
-    -   Suggest Xvrs when creating identifier for CalcPvr
+    -   Suggest relevant Xvrs when writing values for attributes that references Xvrs
-    -   Suggest Xvrs and Calcs when editing CalcPvr Algs
+    -   Suggest Xvrs, public properties and calcs when editing CalcPvr.Alg
 -   Diagnostics
     -   Disable diagnostics for certain lines using
     -   Report errors if unable to parse calc (missing parenthesis, incomplete expression, unexpected tokens etc.)
     -   Verify that the used calcs are valid SEPTIC calcs
     -   Verify that referenced Xvrs exist in the file
+-   Hover:
--   Hover: Display the Text1 and Text2 if non empty from the associated xvr when hovering over an (Sopc)Xvr reference.
+    -   Display the Text1 and Text2 if non empty from the associated xvr when hovering over an (Sopc)Xvr reference.
+    -   Display documentation for object type when hovering over object type (e.g. Evr:)
+    -   Display documentation for object attribute when hovering over object type (e.g. Meas=)
+    -   Display documentation for calc when hovering over calc identifier (e.g. intpoltype1(...) )
 -   Ensures correct encoding (Windows 1252) for SEPTIC files
 -   Formatting: Formats files similar to formatting done by SEPTIC.
 See instructions for more info,
 -   GoToDefinition: Goes to the declaration of the connected Xvr when referenced (e.g. in calcs, SopcXvr etc.)